linjdiana/python-phase-3-practice-challenges/coffee-shop-mock/README.md

   - Returns the coffee's name
   - Should not be able to change after the coffee is created
   - hint: hasattr()
+  - if you are using exceptions comment out the test on lines 20 - 24 in the coffee_test.py and uncomment lines 26 - 30

 #### Order